-Volunteering positions are more easily secured than an internship and they're a sure-fire way to boost your employability, especially if you have no relevant experience.
+Typically more easy to secure than an internship, volunteering positions are a sure-fire way to boost your employability, especially if you have no relevant experience.
 Although unpaid, you'll profit from the skills and contacts you gain.

-Volunteering experience shows commitment, initiative and a strong work ethic - after all, you're working for free - which are all valuable, appealing traits to prospective employers.
+Volunteering experience shows commitment, initiative and a strong work ethic, which are all valuable, appealing traits to prospective employers.

-You'll also develop a range of sought-after, transferable skills, such as teamwork, confidence, time management, adaptability, communication and organisation.
+You'll also develop a range of sought-after, transferable skills, such as:

 Build your networks